dotscha/commodore-docker/plus4emu/README.md

 # Plus4Emu in Docker

-This repo has a dockerfiles to build and run Plus4Emu from a Docker container.
+This repo has dockerfiles to build and run Plus4Emu from a Docker container.

 ## Why?